-The red, black, and dark-wood interior of this high-gloss restaurant with giant pre-Columbian stone sculptures and a coconut tree growing through the roof feels like a lacquered Japanese bento box.
-Seafood is the main event, with the catch of the day—usually mahimahi—served half a dozen ways, but they also serve tenderloin, with a choice of sauces, and the classic surf and turf.
-The innovative jumbo shrimp or lobster in a pineapple-raisin-and-ginger sauce is delicious, and the list of sauces for the fish includes the traditional Norwegian sandefjords smor (a creamy butter sauce with lime)—the owner, Katharina, is from Norway.
-Service is smooth and more formal than at most beach restaurants, and they have a good wine list.
-Watch for the occasional $25 lobster special.
+With a red, black, and dark-wood interior, this high-gloss restaurant with giant pre-Columbian stone sculptures is one of Tamarindo's more upscale restaurants open for lunch.
+Seafood is the main event, with the catch of the day—usually mahimahi—served half a dozen ways; or instead try the tenderloin with a choice of sauces, or classic surf and turf.
+The innovative jumbo shrimp or lobster in a pineapple, raisin, and ginger sauce is delicious; other sauces for fish includea traditional Norwegian sandefjords smor (a creamy butter sauce with lime)—the owner, Katharina, is from Norway.
+Service is smooth and more formal than at most beach restaurants, and there are more than 1,000 bottles housed in the temperate wine cellar.
+The overpriced menu means you're likely to get a table during high season without a reservation.
 There's live music some Friday nights.